Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

-\emph{Online adversarial submodular optimization. } In the previous section, we review some of the work that is closely related to our results on maximizing submodular functions.
-Here, we review other work that studies the problem of maximizing submodular functions in an online adversarial setting. \cite{chen2018projection,chen2019black} use Frank-Wolfe method to design low-regret learning algorithms for maximizing monotone continuous strong-DR submodular functions with matroid constraints. \cite{chen2018projection} (respectively \cite{chen2019black}) assume that the algorithm can access to $T^{1/2}$ exact (respectively $T^{2/3}$ stochastic) gradient evaluations in every round and design an algorithm whose $(1-1/e)$-regret is $O(\sqrt{T})$.\footnote{The dependency on the number of elements $n$ is not well specified in this work.} The results of \cite{chen2018projection,chen2019black} were later improved by \cite{zhang2019online} who design another Frank-Wolfe inspired learning algorithm that accesses to one stochastic gradient in each round and obtain $O(T^{4/5})$ $(1-1/e)$-regret. \cite{zhang2019online} further present a learning algorithm in the bandit setting for the problem of maximizing monotone continuous strong-DR submodular functions subject to matroid constraints.
-Their algorithm obtain $O(T^{8/9})$ ($1-1/e$)-regret.\footnote{All these results (\cite{chen2018projection}, \cite{chen2019black}, \cite{zhang2019online}) can be extended for monotone set submodular functions using rounding method and multi-linear extension as a bridge.} In contrast, we do not impose the monotonicity condition when considering continuous submodular functions and hence instead of having the approximation factor of $1-1/e$, we have an approximation factor of $1/2$.
-Note that $1/2$ is a tight approximation ratio (unless RP=NP).
-Our $\bigO{n\sqrt{T\log T}}$ $\frac12$-regret in the full-information setting and $\bigO{nT^{\schange{4/5}}(\log T)^{1/3}}$ $\frac12$-regret in the bandit setting for non-monotone weak-DR submodular maximization imply the same bounds for non-monotone strong-DR submodular functions.
+\emph{Online adversarial submodular optimization. } In the previous section, we briefly mentioned some of the work that are closely related to our results on maximizing submodular functions in an online adversarial setting.
+Here, we provide more details. \cite{chen2018projection,chen2019black} use method based on Frank-Wolfe to design vanishing-regret learning algorithms for maximizing monotone continuous strong-DR submodular functions with convex constraints. \cite{chen2018projection} (respectively \cite{chen2019black}) assume that the algorithm can access to $T^{1/2}$ exact (respectively $T^{2/3}$ stochastic) gradient evaluations in every round and design an algorithm whose $(1-1/e)$-regret is $O(\sqrt{T})$.\footnote{The dependency on the number of elements $n$ is not well specified in this work.} The results of \cite{chen2018projection,chen2019black} were later improved by \cite{zhang2019online} who design another Frank-Wolfe inspired learning algorithm that has access to one stochastic gradient in each round and obtains $O(T^{4/5})$ $(1-1/e)$-regret. \cite{zhang2019online} further present a learning algorithm in the bandit setting for the problem of maximizing monotone continuous strong-DR submodular functions subject to matroid constraints.
+Their algorithm obtain $O(T^{8/9})$ ($1-1/e$)-regret.
+To see how our framework partially improve these results, refer \Cref{tab:results} for a detailed comparison with our results related to monotone continuous submodular maximization subject to downward closed convex sets, and also non-monotone continuous submodular maximization with box constraints (also known as unconstrained).

 \emph{Online stochastic submodular optimization.} Designing learning algorithms for maximizing stochastic monotone continuous strong-DR submodular functions has been studied in \cite{hassani2017gradient, mokhtari2018stochastic, hassani2019stochastic}, and \cite{zhang2019one}.
 The best result for this setting is by \cite{zhang2019one} who obtain $O(\sqrt{T})$ $(1-1/e)$-regret using a stochastic variant of the Frank-Wolfe method.
 Their algorithm also implies the same regret bound for monotone set submodular maximization, which matches our regret bound for maximizing monotone set submodular function in the adversarial setting.